katarinawilloch/AML-drug-assays-consistency/README.md

 This repository contains the code and analysis for the project:
 **"A multi-center study on the consistency of drug sensitivity testing in patients with AML"**
-It accompanies the article hoping to be published.

 ---